shelbydz/gpodisplaywallip/README.md

 # gpodisplaywall

-Simple 2 way serial driver.
-Controls the GPO EZ Video wall via serial commands in Control4.
+Simple 2 way IP driver.
+Controls the GPO EZ Video wall via IP commands in Control4.

 More to come.